kheller18/data-structures-algorithms/questions/AWS.md

     + After the AWS lambda function that manages the configuration has suppressed it, the storage tool will no longer be able to get it to respond to Amazon S3 events.
 The vast bulk of the events is supplied by Amazon Kinesis, Amazon DynamoDB, and the data that has been deprecated.
 The fact that Amazon Kinesis and Amazon DB events preserve data for more than twenty-four hours makes them extremely useful.

 61. What is a Serverless Application?
-    + The serverless applications are lambda-based, which means that they are made up of functions that are triggered into action in response to particular events.
+    + `Serverless Applications`: lambda-based, which means that they are made up of functions that are triggered into action in response to particular events.
 Every one of the functional events, such as an item being uploaded to Amazon S3, an Amazon SNS message being received, or an API request being made, will activate one or more functions in the default serverless application.
     + These methods can function independently, making use of other Amazon Web Services (AWS) technologies such as DynamoDB tables and S3 buckets.
 The most popular kind of serverless application is called a function.

 62. How might we benefit if we did away with the requirement of having a server?